The Beatles…Ranking The Songs On Each Album

 Help is another great album that probably gets less love than it deserves, because Capitol Records only put seven of these songs on the U.S. soundtrack.
 The first three songs are #1 hits, including the most recorded song of all time, “Yesterday”.
 The final two songs on the list were the last cover songs The Beatles included on their albums (except the brief song snippet “Maggie May” on Let It Be).

 Even though there was a six song difference between the U.K. And U.S. versions of Rubber Soul, it was loved on both sides of the Atlantic.
 This was another impressive songwriting showing for John Lennon (like Help).
-He wrote three of the four best songs, and they are among his finest efforts.
+He was the main writer for three of the four best songs, and they are among his finest efforts.
 Of the seven Lennon songs, only one is a lyrical miss.
-“Run For Your Life” has the “I’d rather see you dead” line he took from a song that had been recorded by Elvis.
+“Run For Your Life” has the “I’d rather see you dead” line he took from a poor song that had been recorded by Elvis.

 Paul McCartney had already written some of the most recorded songs in history, including “Yesterday”, “And I Love Her”, and “Michelle”.
 Revolver was another step forward for him, and he continued to have a major impact on the remaining albums and singles.
 He’s the main songwriter on six of the songs, and the quality is very high.
 “Eleanor Rigby” is another “most recorded song”, and “Here, There And Everywhere” is the song McCartney has mentioned as his favorite.
 This album is rightly known for its studio innovations, but it’s also an album with great songs.